 Consider providing fire control rooms with technological solutions to mobilise fire and rescue service resources

-- Designate the location of an incident and, where appropriate, rendezvous or deployment point
+Designate the location of an incident and rendezvous points (RVPs) or deployment points if appropriate

 Knowledge and understanding